scapegoat-scala/sbt-scapegoat/README.md

 [info] [scapegoat]: Written XML report [/home/sam/development/workspace/elastic4s/target/scala-2.11/scapegoat-report/scapegoat.xml]
 ```

+#### False positives

+Please note that scapegoat is a new project.
+While it's been tested on some common open source projects, there is still a good chance you'll find false positives.
+Please open up issues if you run into these so we can fix them.

 #### Disabling inspections

 Sometimes you might want to disable an inspection, should you disagree with it, or have a need to override it completely.